jjmchew/jjmchew.github.io/cs/AI/llamaindex.md

 ## Indexing
+- indexes all inherit from `BaseIndex` class
+- indexes are based on nodes - can choose which nodes are part of index
+  - methods to insert new Nodes, delete existing ones are part of index
+  - e.g., can extract nodes from documents (use `.from_documents()`) OR pass in desired nodes directly
+  - can use `Settings` before building index

+- `storage_context` defines where index is stored (documents and nodes)
+- 'show_progress` : display progress bars during long operations
+- different indexes have different retrieval modes
+- can use `use_async` parameter in some indexes

 - note: indexing requires LLm calls - can incur cost and raise privacy issues

 - `VectorStoreIndex` : most commonly utilized index